 - adequate, relevant and limited to what is necessary

 - held only for as long as we need it

 - kept secure.

-The regulation also allows you to find out what personal information is held about you.
 The Information Commissioner’s Office (ICO) is responsible for regulating, enforcing and promoting good practice and transparency in the access and use of personal information.

 Organisations have to notify the ICO of all the purposes for which they will be processing information.
 We are a happy to supply you with a copy of the notification upon request or you can contact the ICO by calling 0303 1231113, or writing to Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.